Experience Gilded Age style and splendor at this marvelous estate renowned for its elegant gardens and rare Berkshire “cottage.”

 This 48-acre architectural masterpiece is, at its heart, a family home.
 In 1884, Joseph Choate, a prominent New York attorney and U.S. Ambassador to Great Britain, and his wife, Caroline, hired the famous architectural firm of McKim, Mead & White to design a summer retreat.
 The result was a 44-room shingle-style home, where several generations of the Choate family lived until daughter Mabel Choate bequeathed it to The Trustees in 1958.

-Our daily schedule and program offerings vary depending on the season, please visit the “Hours and Admissions” page for more information on our current hours and admission.
-Pre-registration for tickets is required for our fall, winter and spring events and strongly encouraged for general admission in the summer.
+Our daily schedule and program offerings vary depending on the season.
+Please visit the “Hours and Admissions” tab for more information.
+Pre-registration for tickets is required for our fall, winter, and spring events, and strongly encouraged for general admission in the summer.

 5 Prospect Hill Road